SanderMertens/flecs/README.md

 https://github.com/SanderMertens/flecs/releases/tag/v1.3

 ## What is an Entity Component System?
-ECS (Entity Component System) is a way to organize code that is mostly used in gaming and simulation projects.
-ECS code generally performs better than traditional OOP, and is typically easier to reuse.
-The main differences between ECS and OOP are composition is a first class citizen in ECS, and that data is represented as plain data types rather than encapsulated classes.
+ECS (Entity Component System) is a design pattern often found in gaming and simulation which produces code that is fast and reusable.
+Dynamic omposition is a first-class citizen in ECS, and there is a strict separation between data and behavior.
 A framework is an Entity Component System if it:

-- Has _entities_ that are unique identifiers (integers)
+- Has _entities_ that are unique identifiers
-- Has _components_ that are plain data types which can be added to entities
+- Has _components_ that are plain data types
-- Has _systems_ that are functions which are matched against entities with a set of components
+- Has _systems_ which are behavior matched with entities based on their components

 ## Documentation
 - [Quickstart](docs/Quickstart.md)